0xla/cpsc455-project/README.md

 I was responsible for and took a leadership role in the features related to uploading images to Google Cloudstore and image analysis using Google Vision Api.
 I also contributed to the frontend by building reusable react components and hooking them to redux.

+## Daniel Crookall j3o1b

+I worked on user authentication and security (login, sign-up, password reset, JWT, protect middelware, Mongoose schema) and setup the layout of the backend, MongoDB Atlas and React Router.
+I also implemented backend and frontend functionality for liking/unliking posts, viewing/searching for other user profiles, uploading a profile picture, viewing user feeds, displaying headers on posts, suggesting users to follow and assisted with the unfollow/follow logic.